 - Work from left to right: take tiny stitches on the hem, and then on the garment.

 - Work from left to right: take a small stitch, then insert the needle at the end of the previous stitch and bring it out beyond the point where the thread emerges.

 - Secure the thread on the wrong side of the fabric.
 With the right side facing upward, insert the needle from back to front, about 1/8 inch from the edge.

 - Wrap the working head around behind the eye of the needle, then behind the point.

 - Pull the needle through, bringing the knot to the fabric edge.

 - Bring the needle through the fold of the hem and pick up a thread of fabric at the same point.

 - Make the stitches fairly loose, and about a 1/2 inch apart.

-- Provides a clean finish to raw edges, and can be used as a finish technique in combination with a stay stitching line
+- Provides a clean finish to raw edges, and can be used as a finishing technique in combination with a stay stitching line.

 Blind Hem Stitch